jaylencarrillo25/housing-price-prediction/README.md

 2. Run all cells by clicking Kernel → Restart & Run All.
 3. The notebook will automatically load the data, preprocess it, and prepare it for model training.

+The notebook includes:
+- Data loading and cleaning
+- Feature engineering (e.g., price per square foot, bath-to-bed ratio)
+- Exploratory data analysis
+- Training and tuning of three models (Linear Regression, Ridge, Random Forest)
+- Performance evaluation using R², MAE, and RMSE

+Some reusable code for loading data, creating features, and training models is also included in the `housing_predictor/` folder.
+While the notebook runs everything from start to finish, these Python scripts are organized for future use in apps or other projects.

 ## Evaluating Models
 - The following machine learning models are trained and evaluated within the notebook: